 It may seem like a small detail, but I appreciate Baby Trend’s attention to labeling and instructions on this seat.
 In a world where the vast majority of car seats are misused, clear labels make such a difference.
 Baby Trend tells you the weight limit for the insert right there on it.
 The special harness routing for newborns is labeled on the seat.
 The harness has stripes to let you know it’s laying flat with no twists.
 There’s a big picture of an airplane on the side of the seat to show flight attendants, rather than searching for obscure red lettering.

-The manual itself is useful.
-Truly!
-There’s a page with clear cleaning instructions for each part.
+The manual includes a page with clear cleaning instructions for each part.
 There’s another page that lays out the rules for various padding that comes with the seat.
 There’s a quick safety checklist for parents to review.
 The manual is full of easy-to-digest information to help parents use their car seat correctly.
 Be sure to read it for the seat’s many adjustments.
 There’s even a QR code to scan that gives direct access to installation videos.

 Safety 1st Guide 65/Cosco Mighty Fit 65 review